 So, whilst festival-goers seek a riotous romp with their favourite artists, we're increasingly eco-aware and therefore don't want the guilty conscience.

-That said, we've put our list of Top 10 Eco-Friendly Festivals so you can party whilst protecting the environment:
+As its World Environment Day, we've put our list of Top 10 Eco-Friendly Festivals so you can party whilst protecting the environment:

 Burning Man Festival